aex-141

 the provided

-does not existan NFT based on this template has already been created
+template_iddoes not existan NFT based on this template has already been created

-stateful entrypoint delete_template(template_id: int) : unit
+stateful entrypoint delete_template(template_id: int) : unittemplate_id

 int